 Have big fun on the bayou in the middle of the Midwest.
 In the Cache River State Natural Area, J-stroke through emerald green duckweed and around 1,000-year-old cypress trees growing out of a swamp carved by glacial floodwater of the Ohio River.
 On your paddle of 3 to6 miles, look for the state champion 73-foot-tall bald cypress tree with a 34-foot trunk circumference.
-Ullin’s White Crane Canoe Rentals and Guide Service offers gear and trips.
+Ullin’s Cache Bayou Outfitters offers gear and trips.

 Near Giant City State Park, Little Grassy Lake pampers paddlers with 31 miles of shoreline to explore.
 Rent canoes, kayaks and paddleboards at the marina.
 You can camp there, too, plus fish for bass, crappie and catfish.
 For more lake-based camping, boating and swimming, stop by Pounds Hollow Recreation Area in Harrisburg and Lake Glendale Recreation Area near Golconda.